RACV Logo

 Day 9: Shimla

-Depart Delhi by train for the 4-5-hour journey across the state of Punjab to Chandigarh.
-From Chandigarh, you’ll travel by private vehicle to Shimla.
-On arrival, get your bearings and explore the town's faded charm on an orientation walk with your group leader.
+Depart Delhi and hop aboard a train journeying across the state of Punjab to Chandigarh.
+From Chandigarh, you’ll travel by private vehicle to Shimla – the state’s capital, situated in the lower foothills of the Himalayas.
+When you arrive, you’ll have the chance to explore the town's quiet charm on an orientation walk with your leader.
+After, the rest of the afternoon and evening is free to explore at your own pace.

 Day 10: Shimla